openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 The number of enrolled students is computed every day, and the values reported on the Enrollment Activity page in edX Insights are updated every day.

-.. important:: EdX changed the method used to track student enrollments on 3 December 2013.
-As a result, enrollment activity data is not computed for courses created in Studio prior to December 4, 2013.
-Geographic data relating to enrollment is available for those courses.

 For information about viewing enrollment activity data in edX Insights, see :ref:`Enrollment_Activity`.